-For instance, regardless of whether you are renting or you have purchased a manufactured home, you always need to pay for things like utilities, trash removal, heat, air, and so on.
-As a result, when comparing the cost associated with owning and the cost associated with renting, there is really no difference.
-Typically, most people either rent a mobile home in a mobile home here.
+For instance, regardless of whether you are renting or you have purchased a manufactured home, you always need to pay for things, like utilities, trash removal, heat, air, and so on.
+Learn about exactly what utilities you pay in a mobile home here.

-If you have purchased a manufactured home and are currently leasing land or a lot in a manufactured home community, then you are likely paying a lot rent.
+If you have purchased a manufactured home and are currently leasing a piece of land in a manufactured home community, then you are likely paying a lot rent.
 However, lot rent, in most cases, is only a few hundred dollars a month.
-Moreover, when you combine the cost of lot rent with monthly mortgage payments as low as $250 a month, then you are still probably paying about the same as a mobile home renter or tenant.
-In contrast, renting a manufactured residence in a mobile home park means your rent is high enough to cover or include the cost of lot rent.
+Find out what is the lot rent for a mobile home park here.

 Maintenance & Upkeep

-Again, if you have purchased a manufactured residence and live within a mobile home park, then there are certain maintenance matters that you will not be expected to handle, like say, mowing the lawn.
-That said, any issues with your actual mobile home, you can pretty much expect to be responsible for as the homeowner.
+Again, if you have purchased a manufactured home and live within a mobile home park, then there are certain maintenance matters that you will not be expected to handle, like upkeeping any communal features.

 However, any necessary repairs or major appliances needing to be replaced are likely the responsibility of your landlord/the owner of the mobile home you are renting, unless you have agreed otherwise.
 Checkout these manufactured home maintenance tips to help.

 Mortgage vs. Rent

 Today’s mobile homes are fairly affordable.
-Consequently, you do not need lender funding or financing if you have the money on hand.
+Consequently, you do not need lender funding or chattel financing, if you have the money on hand.

 After you have paid all these upfront costs; then, you need to pay your monthly rent.
-Here, if you are late on your rent payments, then there are reasonable fees associated with late payment.
+Here, if you are late on your rent payments, then there are fees associated with late payment.

 Cost Over Time

 In contrast, the person renting a manufactured home is not building or accumulating any sort of home equity.
-Furthermore, he or she is also not going to be able to recoup any possible monies they have invested in maintaining or improving their mobile home.
-Ultimately, because of these differences, if you will, in the long run, purchasing a mobile residence is the more cost-effective option.
+Furthermore, they are also not going to be able to recoup any possible monies they have invested in maintaining or improving their mobile home.
+Learn if buying a manufactured home is a good investment here.

 Equity vs. Flexibility

 Be that as it may, one of the downsides to owning a home here is the lack of flexibility.
 In other words, the people that reside in mobile homes for rent, just like renting an apartment, can wake up one morning and decide they essentially want to live somewhere else.
 In this instance, the renter or tenant may have to pay a nominal fee for breaking their lease, and then they can essentially drive off into the sunset.

 The Clear Winner

-That said, though renting may not have the same long-term financial benefits, sometimes the monthly costs or down payment is simply too much, and, therefore, renting an apartment or mobile home appears to be the better option.
+That said, though renting may not have the same long-term financial benefits, sometimes the monthly costs or down payment to purchase manufactured homes is simply too much, and, therefore, renting an apartment or mobile home appears to be the better option.

-Of course, only you can determine if the costs associated with mobile homeownership are in your budget.
-Nevertheless, homeownership of any kind still appears to be the better option when you compare the two.
+Of course, only you can determine if the costs associated with mobile homeownership are within your budget.
+Nevertheless, homeownership of any kind still appears to be the better option vs. renting.